 The Englert’s Mission Creek Real Estate show on Thursday night was one of refreshingly little pretense.
 Just inside, past the box office, theater staff greeted fans with warm smiles.
 A bracelet for the wrist, a beer for the hand.
 The beers are a little expensive, but you know that you want one.
 Drink responsibly and be on your way, music fan.
 Enjoy the show.

-Concertgoers trickled in lazily throughout the 7:00 hour, drifting between seats and conversations.
+Concertgoers trickled in lazily throughout the 7:00 hour, drifting between seats and conversations about how long to sell house.
 There was no clamor for front-row seating, no mad sprint down the aisle for the privilege of getting moshed against the stage.
 Teenagers and adults alike settled in comfortably, for once at peace.

 Ryley Walker sauntered out just after 8:00 PM, cutting a shaggy figure through blue stage light and the damp breath of fog machines.
 Anton Hatwich followed, a tall, bespectacled man, predestined by his name alone to become a double-bass player.